 Leave the jars in an area where they won’t be bothered and be sure to agitate them at least daily for a few weeks to a couple of months.
 It will vary as to what you are trying to extract.

 To do a pilot test with these extracts, try adding a milliliter at a time to an ounce of traditional mead.
 When you get the flavor you like, you can scale-up the quantities for 5 gallons of metheglin.

 You can use just about any herb, spice or flower to make your metheglins.
 But be careful, if you wouldn’t drink a tea made from it, don’t add it to your mead.

-Some of the additives you can use include ginger, vanilla, citrus peels, coriander, cloves, black currants, cinnamon, dried dates, grains of paradise (paradise seed), lemongrass, peppers or the seeds of peppers, nutmeg, oregano, basil, hops, chamomile, chocolate, coffee, rose petals, a combination such as mulling spices, or nuts of various kinds.
+Some of the additives you can use include ginger, vanilla, citrus peels, coriander, cloves, black currants, cinnamon, dried dates, grains of paradise (paradise seed), lemongrass, peppers or the seeds of peppers, nutmeg, oregano, basil, hops, chamomile, lemongrass, chocolate or cacao nibs, coffee, rose petals, a combination such as mulling spices, or nuts of various kinds.